iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 3 reviews"/>
 </p>

+> Keeps getting redelivery addresses mixed up.
+Very dissapointing.<br> :date: __2021-07-29 19:05:52__

+> waiting in for a four hour delivery window. half an hour before it expires get a text to say not coming. doesn't matter, the world still turns but annoying.<br> :date: __2021-07-26 10:45:50__

 > Delivery card contained delivery officer initial and duty# but no reference #.
 The system isn't joined up as it didn't allow me to provide that info.
 It got me to install the app and grab my personal info of course... ?
 App simply indicated an error when I tried to schedule a redelivery date but gave no reason.
 Update: useful to find priority post boxes for Covid tests.
 Even then it's a GUI screwup as it's ambiguously under "find a drop off location" from which PO collects - like a postbox.<br> :date: __2021-07-22 15:42:40__